developmentseed/osm-seed/dbbackup/README.md

-# Container to backup the osm-seed DB
+# Container to backup and restore the osm-seed DB

 This container will take a backup to the database and it will compress  according to the current date and finally, it will upload the file to S3